-- ► An extension of the model is then given, which makes use of the concept of a Variational Equilibrium and results from a case study based on tornadoes in Massachusetts outline. - ➤ The results show that, by doing better from a victim's perspective, the NGOs can also gain financially. - ► Additional recent related game theory models in the nonprofit sector for both disaster relief and blood supply chains are also highlighted.
+- An extension of the model is then given, which makes use of the concept of a Variational Equilibrium and results from a case study based on tornadoes in Massachusetts outline. - The results show that, by doing better from a victim's perspective, the NGOs can also gain financially. - Additional recent related game theory models in the nonprofit sector for both disaster relief and blood supply chains are also highlighted as well as some of our work on cybercrime and cybersecurity. - We have also now constructed two stage stochastic game theory models for disaster relief.